Bill to include some tribal communities in ST list in 4 UP districts passed in LS | Politics

 - India

-The bill, which was approved by voice vote by the Lower House, amends the Scheduled Tribes Order to recognise Gond community in the districts of Chandauli, Kushinagar, Sant Kabir Nagar and Sant Ravidas Nagar.
+The bill, approved by a voice vote by the lower house, amends the Scheduled Tribes Order with respect of Uttar Pradesh by seeking to include Gond, Dhuria, Nayak, Ojha, Pathari and Rajgond communities living in the districts of Sant Kabir Nagar, Kushinagar, Chandauli and Sant Ravidas Nagar in the list of Scheduled Tribes in the state.

+The bill also seeks to exclude the Gond community living in these four districts from the list of Scheduled Castes.

 Piloting the Constitution (Scheduled Castes and Scheduled Tribes) Orders (Second Amendment) Bill, 2022, Tribal Affairs Minister Arjun Munda said that the Narendra Modi government is committed to welfare of tribals and has increased budgetary allocation over the years for the welfare schemes of tribals.